-Downtown to Fairview.
-Over the next 100 years, VGH grew into Canada's secondlargest health facility campus.

-Ninth Avenue is renamed Broadway at the request of business owners around Main Street, which had become a thriving, trendy high street by this time.
+Heather Pavilion was built to relocate the Vancouver General Hospital (VGH) from Downtown to Fairview.
+Over the next 100 years, VGH grew renamed Broadway at the request of business owners around Main Street, which had become a thriving, trendy high street by this time.

-building dominated the newly

 Lee Building is built at Main and Broadway.
-This 7-storey brick-and-stone-faced renamed corner and was for many years the largest commercial building outside the downtown core.
+This 7-storey brick-and-stone-faced building dominated the newly renamed corner and was for

+Ninth Avenue is

-Bridge is completed and spans across False Creek,
+The Art Deco Burrard Bridge is completed and spans across False Creek, opening up travel options from Broadway and Burrard to